Eliminator was built for this "Reknown Special 3", but suits most battery valve sets.

 and output.

-avoid using a rectifier valve.
-The two original 8uF electrolytics tested
+type which avoids using a rectifier valve.
+The two original 8uF electrolytics

-a constant load to the vibrator and transformer, as well as ensuring all
+to the vibrator and transformer, as well as ensuring all B+ voltages are

 A 6R 20W resistor drops the 12V for the